Feedback Loop: How Line 6 Embraces Social Media

 And it’s why he doesn’t see how any company — let alone Line 6 — could compete in today's hypercompetitive gear landscape using the "long cycle" of releasing a product and then waiting to see whether or not it was a success.

-"Ten years ago, there weren’t Facebook groups of eleven-thousand of your customers in one place—so it’s lazy not to.
+"Ten years ago, there weren’t Facebook groups of thirty thousand of your customers in one place — so it’s lazy not to.
 The technology is there.
 We’ve got this massive focus group right in front of us and they are telling us what they want, or, more importantly, where we missed the mark.
 So this is our way of doing business, period, going forward."